eecs485staff/primer-spec/demo/gists.md

 - [ ] **_Line numbers_** 🚀
 - [ ] Clicking a line number **_selects the line_**.
 It's easy to copy a single line!
+  - [ ] You can even click-and-drag to select multiple lines simultaneously!
 - [ ] **_Copy the entire block_** with a single button.
 - [ ] Instructors can **_highlight_** specific lines!